originphp/website/source/docs/upgrade.md

 Version 2 removes deprecated features and provides a more organized folder structure and makes it easier to work with given the number of folders that are now used.

-Other changes such as strict return types and changes to take advantage of newer PHP features.
-For example, `Model` and `Controller` callbacks have been redesigned to be registered and work with `Concerns` in a powerful way.
+Other changes such as strict, return types, dropping public properties and other changes to take advantage of modern PHP features and best practices.

+`Model` and `Controller` callbacks have been redesigned to be registered and work with `Concerns` in a powerful way.

 I have been working full time on the framework to get this where it is now, changes going forward from here should be slow, with a focus on improving code base, developing and testing with future PHP versions, bug and security fixes.